tendermint/tendermint/docs/architecture/adr-019-multisigs.md

 ### New structs

-Every ASM will then have its own struct, implementing the crypto.pubkey interface.
+Every ASM will then have its own struct, implementing the crypto.Pubkey interface.

 This ADR assumes that [replacing crypto.Signature with []bytes](https://github.com/tendermint/tendermint/issues/1957) has been accepted.